bradford-hamilton/Ruby-On-Quails/guides/source/active_record_basics.md

 end
 ```

-Rails keeps track of which files have been committed to the database and
+Quails keeps track of which files have been committed to the database and
 provides rollback features.
-To actually create the table, you'd run `rails db:migrate`
+To actually create the table, you'd run `quails db:migrate`
-and to roll it back, `rails db:rollback`.
+and to roll it back, `quails db:rollback`.

 Note that the above code is database-agnostic: it will run in MySQL,
 PostgreSQL, Oracle and others.
 You can learn more about migrations in the